pedrohw12/react-native-charts/README.md

 If you would like to have something very professional, equal to charts used by Investing app, create a webview and show a chart by Tradingview.

-In this project I made both examples and you can try both just chaging the file that will be rendered:
+In this project I made both examples and you can try both just chaging the file that will be rendered:</br>
 1 - reactChart.js or
 2 - index.js